 - The Night Pooja is performed between 7:15 PM to 8:15 PM.

 The Murudeshwar Temple does not impose any particular dress code for entering into the Temple Complex.
 However, it is recommended to wear decent clothes to the Temple.

 - Maha Shivaratri –The festival is celebrated in February or March.
 The festival signifies the marriage of Lord Shiva with Goddess Parvati.
 Some also believe that this is the day when Lord Shiva absorbed the poison that turned him blue during the churning of Amrit episode in mythology.
 The day is celebrated with great reverence.
 Devotees keep fast and sing bhajans throughout the night and into the day.
 Special Poojas are performed for the Linga.
 Thousands of pilgrims from in and around Karnataka visit the shrine to receive blessings from the God themselves.

 - Karthik Purnima – The festive day is celebrated in the month of Karthik, usually in November – December.
 It is believed that Lord Shiva destroyed the three demon cities, collectively known as Tripura of the Tripurasura demon on this day.
 Some also believe that the day signified the birth of Lord Karthikeyan (Murugan), son of Lord Shiva.

 The Sevas can be divided into the Daily Sevas and the Yearly Sevas.
-The Daily Sevas are listed below:
+The Daily Sevas at the Murudeshwar Temple are listed below:

 - Rudrabhishekam – The Pooja is dedicated to Lord Shiva who is worshiped as fire or Rudra.
 The puja wipes out all sins and purifies the atmosphere.
 It also removes all sorts of planetary related ill-occurrences.